George is a musician living in Queens, NY. Until the COVID-19 pandemic caused businesses to shut down, he worked as a manager in a record shop.

-In 2014, an offshoot of that live comedy show called Spit Take Comedy was launched on BTR as both a podcast and a video series.
-Part interview, part goofing, the show has featured such comedic titans such as Dave Hill, Maeve Higgins, Jo Firestone and plenty more.
+From 2014 to 2016, an offshoot of that live comedy show called Spit Take Comedy was launched on BTR as both a podcast and a video series.
+Part interview, part goofing, the show featured such comedic titans such as Dave Hill, Maeve Higgins, Jo Firestone and plenty more.

 The funny and charming Mary Houlihan drops in to talk to George about whether there’s a duality in her work as an artist and comedian.
 They also discuss classic rock favorites and their shared fandom of The Best Show.